Charelk2/Flinkdink2/README.md

 ## Loading States

-The session screen shows a skeleton placeholder while week data loads.
+All screens now display a reusable skeleton placeholder while week data loads.
+The skeleton uses an animated shimmer and sets `aria-busy="true"` for assistive technology.
 If loading fails, an error message is displayed.

 ## License